-There are two archive boxes of letters and four boxes containing cards, papers, appointment books and diaries composing the Voss Family collection in the National Archives of South Africa.
+1.1 There are two archive boxes of letters and four boxes containing cards, papers, appointment books and diaries composing the Voss Family collection in the National Archives of South Africa in Pretoria.

-There are around 600 letters in total, dating from around 1880 through to the 1960s.
+2.1 There are around 600 letters in total, dating from around 1880 through to the 1960s.
 They are completely lacking in organisation and have just been tipped higgledy-piggledy into large envelopes in each box.
-There are three main groups of them:
+There are three main groups:

 b) Those to, but mainly not by, Vivian Voss’s elder brother George du Toit Voss, a lawyer and advocate who moved away from home at an early age.
 He became Attorney General of Namibia and then a Supreme Court judge in South Africa, with his still a well-known name in legal circles.

 c) Those to, but mainly not by, Vivian Voss.
 The youngest Voss sibling, he was a physicist, studying in Britain and gaining his PhD at Johns Hopkins University in the USA.
 He became a stalwart of the University of Pretoria (earlier, Transvaal University College) physics and mathematics department until retirement in 1974 and was a proponent of Afrikaans medium teaching; in the 1940s and 50s, he translated a number of textbooks into that newly-enhanced language.

 2.2 There is neither inventory for the Voss collection nor any information about the collection’s provenance or concerning the family connections of the letter-writers or addressees, so these have to be worked out via the detail of, in particular, the letters among the collection’s contents.
 This is, however, by no means an easy task, for four main reasons.